 Virtually every show involved money.
 Crooks cheated the Mavericks, and they tried to recoup.
 There was a lot of mistaken identity.
 There were murders for which the brothers were framed, and the twists were endless!
 Plots were variations.
 The writing was clever, especially the first 2 seasons.

-Ed Robertson is partial to the first 2 seasons, lamenting the way humor turned into comedy.
+Ed Robertson is partial to the first 2 seasons, lamenting the way humor turned into slapstick.
 Still, the last 3 seasons were good.

 Watching the 4th and 5th seasons, I grew used to Jack Kelly as Maverick.
 He was as good as James Garner.
 The last episodes hold up.
 Season 4 ended with a 2-parter, the only one in the series, and Bart pulled it off, mixing drama and humor as well as Brother Bret.